 Using Elasticsearch as a backend datastore and Kibana as a frontend dashboard (see below), Logstash will serve as the workhorse for storage, querying and analysis of your logs.
 Since it has an arsenal of ready-made inputs, filters, codecs, and outputs, you can grab hold of a very powerful feature-set with a very little effort on your part.

 Think of Logstash as a pipeline for event processing: it takes precious little time to choose the inputs, configure the filters, and extract the relevant, high-value data from your logs.
 Take a few more steps, make it available to Elasticsearch and—BAM!—you get super-fast queries against your mountains of data.

 Kibana: Visualizing Your Log Data

 Kibana is your log-data dashboard.
 Get a better grip on your large data stores with point-and-click pie charts, bar graphs, trendlines, maps and scatter plots.
 You can visualize trends and patterns for data that would otherwise be extremely tedious to read and interpret.
 Eventually, each business line can make practical use of your data collection as you help them customize their dashboards.
 Save it, share it, and link your data visualizations for quick and smart communication.

-If you're using Qbox, then you can easily enable Kibana from your dashboard, which eliminates the need for extra infrastructure.
-It's too easy to setup, configure, and refine comparisons of your data queries across an adjustable time scale.
-Choose from several views, including interval or a rolling average.
+If you’re using Qbox, then you can easily enable Kibana from your dashboard, which eliminates the need for extra infrastructure.
+It’s extremely easy to setup, configure, and refine comparisons of your data queries across an adjustable time scale.
+Choose from several views, including interval or a rolling (moving) average.